Why Small Business Tax Planning Is Essential in 2026

 - Long-term care insurance (subject to age-based limits)

-- Medicare premiums (including Part B, Part D, Medicare Advantage)
+- Medicare premiums (Part B, Part D, Medicare Advantage)

 - You must have a net profit from self-employment